Cal Water to relieve past-due balances incurred during pandemic

-California Water Service (Cal Water) has filed an application with the State Water Resources Control Board to provide $20.8 million in financial support to customers across its California service areas, including Marysville.
+California Water Service (Cal Water) has filed an application with the State Water Resources Control Board to provide $20.8 million in financial support to customers across their California service areas, including Willows.

 The funding, which Cal Water advocated to help secure, will enable the utility to forgive past-due balances incurred by its customers between March 2020 and mid-June 2021, according to a release issued by Cal Water.